ShereenHeshamLotfy/Olist-ECommerce-Insights-End-to-End-Data-Analysis/README.md

 - Regional performance

 **Business Questions Answered:**
-- What are the overall business trends?
+- What is the overall business performance?
+- What is the average customer spending and delivery efficiency?
+- How does revenue change over time?
-- Which category contributes most to revenue?
+- Which product categories generate the most revenue?
+- What is the distribution of order statuses?
+- How do customers rate their orders?
+- Where are the customers located?

 **Recommendations:**
 - Focus marketing on top-performing categories to increase revenue.